 History of the Buena VistaThe Buena Vista Cafe opened in a former boarding house in 1916, its name taken from the Spanish words for "good view."
-For over a hundred years, locals and visitors have been imbibing at this watering hole that sits just above the end of the Hyde Street cable car line and a block away from Ghirardelli Square.
+For more than a hundred years, locals and visitors have been imbibing at this watering hole that sits just above the end of the Hyde Street cable car line and a block away from Ghirardelli Square.
 And after all those years, they still have a good view, over the cable car turnaround and Aquatic Park.

 And if all that wasn't enough trivia for you, the Buena Vista is featured in the opening scene of the film When a Man Loves a Woman starring Andy Garcia and Meg Ryan.

 More About Irish CoffeeIf you can't wait until you get to San Francisco to have one, here's a recipe or see how Buena Vista does it.

 According to Cocktail Times, the name Irish Coffee originated at the Port of Foyne, a busy air hub in the 1930s and 40s.
 When a flight was forced to turn back to Ireland during bad weather, Chef Joe Sheridan offered them the drink - and when asked if it was Brazilian coffee, he quipped: "that's Irish coffee."

 Getting to the Buena Vista Cafe for Your Irish Coffee